 DSO member since 2014

 Will Haapaniemi is a violinist born in Los Angeles with Finnish ancestry.
 He joined the Detroit Symphony Orchestra in 2014 alongside his wife and violinist Heidi Han.
-Haapaniemi wanted to be a violinist from the time he was 2 years old, when he saw Itzhak Perlman play on Sesame Street.
-Many other interests competed with practice time—some of his favorites being the martial art Capoeira, dance, and training for his glider pilot license.
+Haapaniemi wanted to be a violinist from the time he was two years old, when he saw Itzhak Perlman perform on Sesame Street.
+Many other interests competed with his practice time—some of his favorites being the martial art Capoeira, dance, and training for his glider pilot license.

-Much is owed to Haapaniemi’s master violin teachers, Yoko Takebe and Michael Gilbert of the New York Philharmonic while Haapaniemi attended Manhattan School of Music.
-In high school, Haapaniemi was fortunate to study with Mark Kaplan, and fondly remembers lessons with Ruggiero Ricci in his home in Palm Springs.
-Also of great influence was Will’s cousin Paul Roby of the Philadelphia Orchestra; and his aunt Linda Grace, whose tireless support encouraged him to be the musician he is today.
-Plus, without the phenomenal support of Haapaniemi’s parents, none of this would have been possible.
+Much is owed to Haapaniemi’s master violin teachers, Yoko Takebe and Michael Gilbert of the New York Philharmonic, who he studied with at the Manhattan School of Music.
+In high school, Haapaniemi was fortunate to study with Mark Kaplan and fondly remembers lessons with Ruggiero Ricci in his home in Palm Springs.
+Also of great influence was his cousin Paul Roby of the Philadelphia Orchestra and his aunt Linda Grace, whose tireless support encouraged him to be the musician he is today.
+Without the phenomenal support of Haapaniemi’s parents, none of this would have been possible.